At a glance

 Have you noticed your cat going to the litter box more often than usual?
 Is he digging around in the litter tray, crying, straining, licking his genitals?
 You may have a cat with either a partial or a full urinary blockage (medically known as ischuria).
 If he is urinating, you may notice the urine is pink, which means it contains blood (hematuria).
-These symptoms are often mistaken for constipation, but a blockage is far more serious.
+Pet owners often mistake the symptoms for constipation.
+However, a blockage is far more severe.

 Please do not delay taking your cat to a veterinarian as a urinary blockage can quickly lead to death.
-Even if you are not sure if your cat is constipated, a medical evaluation is absolutely vital at this time.
-If your cat can’t urinate, waste products quickly build up in his bloodstream leading to uremic poisoning, which is life threatening.
+Even if you are not sure if your cat is constipated, a medical evaluation is vital at this time.
+If your cat can’t urinate, waste products quickly build up in his bloodstream leading to uremic poisoning, which is life-threatening.

-The cause may be urinary crystals, bladder stones and bladder tumours, which may extend to the urethra, causing a blockage.
-Males are more at risk of a blockage than females due to their longer and thinner urethra, which is the tube connecting the bladder to the genitals.
+The cause may be urinary crystals, bladder stones, and bladder tumours, which may extend to the urethra, causing a blockage.
+Males are more at risk of an obstruction than females due to their longer and thinner urethra, which is the tube connecting the bladder to the genitals.

-Another common cause is cystitis, which is inflammation or infection of the bladder.
-This can lead to a feeling of urgency to urinate.
-Cystitis is more commonly seen in females than males.
+Inflammation or infection of the bladder which can lead to a feeling of urgency to urinate.
+Cystitis is far more common in females than in males.

-Bladder stones (also known as calculi or uroliths) are rock-like substances formed in the bladder.
-They are the result of urinary crystals (mentioned above) clumping together to form larger stones.
+Also called calculi or uroliths, bladder stones are rock-like substances formed in the bladder.
+They are the result of urinary crystals which clump together to form larger stones.

 If crystals are present along with inflammation, a matrix or urethral plug can potentially form, this is comprised of inflammatory cells, crystals, urinary tract cells and mucoid material.
 Combined, this matrix forms a plug, blocking the urethra.